ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/_index.md

 ## About

-ZL Equalizer is a minimum-phase equalizer plugin with the following key features:
+ZL Equalizer is an equalizer plugin with the following key features:

 - **Multiple Filter Settings:** Supports 16 frequency bands, 8 filter types, 5 stereo modes, 7 variable slopes and 2 filter structures.
 - **High-Quality Sound:** With 64-bit floating-point processing and de-cramping technique, outstanding performance is ensured in both low-end and high-end.